Ryuukeisyou/comfyui_face_parsing/README.md

 # Installation
 Just clone the repo https://github.com/Ryuukeisyou/comfyui_face_parsing.git into ComfyUI's "custom_nodes" directory.

-On first run, some required files will be downloaded to ComfyUI's "models/face_parsing/" folder.
-If you have difficulty connecting to [Huggingface](https://huggingface.co/), you can try mannually download the .json and .safetensors files from the [face parsing model](https://huggingface.co/jonathandinu/face-parsing) repo and save them to the "models/face_parsing/" folder.
+On first run, some required files will be downloaded to ComfyUI's "models/face_parsing/" folder and "models/ultralytics/bbox" folder.
+If you have difficulty connecting to [Huggingface](https://huggingface.co/), you can try mannually:

+1. Download the .json and .safetensors files from the [face parsing model](https://huggingface.co/jonathandinu/face-parsing) repo and save them to the "models/face_parsing/" folder.
+2. Download the face_yolov8m.pt from the [Bingsu/adetailer](https://huggingface.co/Bingsu/adetailer/) repo and save it to "models/ultralytics/bbox" folder.

 # Requirements
 See requirements.txt.
 Specially, opencv-contrib-python is needed for guided filter.
 If you have other versions of opencv e.g. opencv-python-headless installed after open-contrib-python, you may need to uninstall opencv-contrib-python and reinstall it again.